Dioflav is a venotropic and a vascular protector. It is used for:

 DO NOT TAKE DIOFLAV

-• If you are allergic to diosmin, hesperidin or any of the other ingredients of this medicine (listed in Section 6).
+• if you are allergic to the active substance or any of the other ingredients of this medicine (listed in section 6).

 WARNINGS AND PRECAUTIONS